-A gem of fine dining located right on Capitol Square in Madison, Wisconsin, L’Etoile is not only a bastion of high-quality food and service; it is a neighborhood institution.
+A gem of farm to table fine dining located right on Capitol Square in Madison, Wisconsin, L’Etoile restaurant is not only a bastion of high-quality food and service; it is a neighborhood institution.

 Congresspeople mingle with university faculty and staff, as well as those few well-heeled townies unconnected to either the capitol or the college.
 But L’Etoile is more than just the go-to spot for Madison denizens’ fancy food needs.